iamd3vil/shelf/README.md

    shelf - A new cli application

 USAGE:
-   shelf [global options] command [command options] [arguments...]
+   shelf.bin [global options] command [command options] [arguments...]

 DESCRIPTION:
    A Good Symlinks Manager

 COMMANDS:
    create, c    creates a Shelf
    track, t     track a file
    clone, cl    clones a shelf
-   snapshot, s  creates a snapshot of existing shelves restore, r  restores all the links from a shelf where, w    prints where the given shelf is help, h     Shows a list of commands or help for one command
+   snapshot, s  creates a snapshot of existing shelves restore, r   restores all the links from a shelf where, w     prints where the given shelf is list, ls     lists all the files tracked by shelf help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help (default: false)